MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

+- **CritiqueSummary** - Summary of what all critiques user saw with their counts.

+- **ExitEventCode–** Code to identify under which scenario user exit out of rehearse session, whether it was error scenario or successful exit.

-- **ResumeRehearsingCount** – Count of how many times user clicked on resume rehearsal
+- **ResumeRehearsingCount** – Count of how many times user clicked on resume rehearsal.

-- **PauseRehearsingCount** – Count of how many times user clicked on pause rehearsal
+- **PauseRehearsingCount** – Count of how many times user clicked on pause rehearsal.

+- **RehearsalInitTime** - Time taken by rehearsal to initialize.

+- **Sessionid** - This is speech frontdoor session id.
+We can use this to debug service logs.

+- **SlideshowViewLoadTime** – Time taken by slideshow to load.

 #### Office.PowerPoint.PPT.Android.RehearseView.Errors